Bear Lake

 plum crisp,

-plum rosemary upside-down cake,
+plum rosemary upside-down cake,plum cobbler,

 and baked plum sweet omelets.